penpot/penpotqa/README.md

 Note 2: expected screenshots for Firefox represent headless mode.
 Since scrollbars are hidden in headless mode and there is no way to unhide them in Firefox (unlike Chrome) - screenshots comparison in headed Firefox mode may fail in a few tests.

-**4. Performance testing.**
+**5. Performance testing.**

 To exclude performance tests from the periodical regression test run the following scripts should be used:
-- for Chrome: `"test": "npx playwright test --project=chrome -gv 'PERF'"`
+- for Chrome: `"npx playwright test --project=chrome -gv 'PERF'"`
-- for Firefox: `"firefox": "npx playwright test --project=firefox -gv 'PERF'"`
+- for Firefox: `"npx playwright test --project=firefox -gv 'PERF'"`
-- for Webkit: `"webkit": "npx playwright test --project=webkit -gv 'PERF'"`
+- for Webkit: `"npx playwright test --project=webkit -gv 'PERF'"`

+Note: The above scripts should be executed via the command line.
+Do not run them directly from the _package.json_, because in such way performance tests are not ignored.

-**5. Running tests via GitHub Actions.**
+**6. Running tests via GitHub Actions.**

 On _Settings > Environments_ page 2 environments were created: _PRE_ and _PRO_.
 For each environment the appropriate secrets were added: